newaetech/chipwhisperer/doc/sphinx/tutorialglitch.rst

 .. figure:: /images/tutorials/advanced/glitching/glitchgen-phaseshift.png

 The enable line is used to determine when glitches are inserted.
-Glitches can be inserted continously (useful for development) or triggered by some event.
+Glitches can be inserted continuously (useful for development) or triggered by some event.
 The following figure shows how the glitch can be muxd to output to the Device Under Test (DUT).

 .. figure:: /images/tutorials/advanced/glitching/glitchgen-mux.png